Whey Protein FAQs

 Whey protein can be consumed at various times throughout the day, depending on your goals.
 Some common times include:

-- Post-workout: To help with muscle recovery.
+• Post-workout: To help with muscle recovery.

-- In the morning: As part of a healthy breakfast to jumpstart your metabolism.
+• In the morning: As part of a healthy breakfast to jumpstart your metabolism.

-- As a snack: To curb hunger cravings and increase satiety.
+• As a snack: To curb hunger cravings and increase satiety.

 How should I store whey protein powder?

 Store your whey protein powder in a cool, dry place away from direct sunlight and heat.
+This will help maintain its freshness and quality.

-Can vegetarians or vegans consume whey protein?
+Can vegans consume whey protein?

 I have a medical condition.
 Can I take whey protein?